stevesouth/yarn-stack-overflow-repro/README.md

 There are two (surprising) ways of avoiding the stack overflow being thrown.

-1. Copy pack1's peer dependencies into the dev depencies list
+1. Copy pack1's peer dependencies into the dev dependencies list

 or